⚡️ Coronavirus (COVID-19) update

 Admission procedure for applicants with a degree from a German university:

-- Applicants must have a university degree with a final grade of 2,5 or better in the University of Bayreuth's bachelor's programs "Economics", "Internationale Wirtschaft & Entwicklung", "Betriebswirtschaftslehre", "Philosophy & Economics" or "Gesundheitsökonomie", or a comparable program of study.
+Applicants must have a university degree with a final grade of 2,5 or better in the University of Bayreuth's bachelor's programmes "Economics", "Internationale Wirtschaft & Entwicklung", "Betriebswirtschaftslehre", "Philosophy & Economics" or "Gesundheitsökonomie", or a comparable programme of study.

 Admission procedure for applicants who did not graduate from a German university: